 Challenges

-Your main challenges will be to optimize processes based on scientific knowledge, lab investigations and production trials.
+Your main challenges will be to optimize processes based on scientific knowledge, process data and experiences, lab investigations and production trials.
 The optimization efforts must be balanced with business targets, which requires cross functional business understanding.

 You will be participating in and leading different projects following a project model inspired by Six Sigma.